What’s a Payroll Reconciliation, and Why Do I Need One? Part I

 - Are your voluntary deductions in line with what you expect?

 In order to maintain your payroll’s integrity, your payroll will need to tie (balance) to your general ledger payroll expense.
-The GL will serve as a detailed map for all your payroll gross pay, taxes and deductions.
+The GL will serve as a detailed map for all your payroll gross pay, taxes, and deductions.
 Since your payroll team probably does not manage the GL process, you can help by reconciling your payroll from period to period so that you know the details.

-Sounds like a big job, doesn’t it?
+It sounds like a big job, doesn’t it?
 It may not be as intimidating as you think.
 Depending on the number of employees on your payroll, you can find a method that works for you.
 We’ll first focus on methods of reconciling your gross payroll.

 For a small payroll – 1-150 employees